USA Cycling Event & Calendar Bid Process

-The National Racing Calendar (NRC) is USA Cycling's national race series that highlights road cycling's premier domestic events to showcase the top U.S. team and rider.
+The Pro Road Tour (PRT) is USA Cycling's national race series that highlights road cycling's premier domestic events to showcase the top U.S. team and rider.

-The National Criterium Calendar (NCC) is USA Cycling's national race series that highlights road criterium races.
+The National Road Calendar (NRC) is USA Cycling's regional race series that highlights road races.